 Taweret as a Goddess of Fertility and Childbirth

 Taweret assisted and provided support to women who underwent childbirth.
 As a hippopotamus-goddess, she protected and guarded the newly born child from demons and evil spirits.

-Egyptian women participated in festivities related to the annual flooding of the Nile, as this was seen as a blessing of Taweret, and a symbolic representation of fertility and birth.
+Egyptian women participated in festivities related to the annual flooding of the Nile, as this was seen as a blessing from Taweret, and a symbolic representation of fertility and rebirth.

 Taweret as a Funerary Deity

 As a hippopotamus goddess, Taweret aided the deceased on their journey into the Underworld.
 She also assisted in the process of resurrection and rebirth.
-Due to this, images of Taweret were drawn on tombs and burial chambers.
-As an Afterlife deity, Tawaret acquired the title Mistress of Pure Water since she helped in purifying the deceased souls.
+Due to this, images of Taweret were frequently drawn on tombs and burial chambers, and figurines of the goddess were placed in graves as well.
+As an afterlife deity, Tawaret acquired the title Mistress of Pure Water since she helped in purifying the deceased souls.